Shelburne-Cox House

 Today, Spencer County is a thriving community where agriculture and tourism play significant roles in the local economy.
 The county is known for its scenic landscapes, charming small towns, and historical sites that offer a glimpse into its fascinating past.
 As Spencer County continues to grow, it remains deeply rooted in its history while looking forward to a prosperous future.

-This timeline provides a condensed summary of the historical journey of Spencer County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Spencer County, Kentucky.